Kashish-Tiwari/NexusAuth-Onboardify/README.md

     DB_PASSWORD=your_db_password
     DB_NAME=nexus_auth
   5. Run the Development Server
+  # Start the development server by running:
+    npm start
-  Start the development server by running: npm start the app will be accessible at http://localhost:3000.
+  the project will be accessible at http://localhost:3000.

 # API Endpoints